 You will be evaluated on your ability to critically evaluate, reflect on, integrate, and apply course information various assessments, including (but not limited to) regular discussions, assignments, and exams.
-You are welcomed to work with or share thoughts about your various assignments with your classmates, but you will be required to write and submit your own original material.
+You are welcomed to work with or share thoughts about your various assignments with your classmates, but you will be required to write and submit your own original material for all individual-based assignments.
+Group assignments will also be included, and the overall grade for the group will reflect the group's understanding and application of learning.